 So, what's my option?

 Well, I am both for using Stop Bath and against it.
 I think the debate I have found on the internet rarely goes into specifics, but since being asked about the subject, I have been running some experiments.
 For example, when developing Ilford or Kodak film, I have never had pinholes in the film emulsion.
 On the other hand, I had stopped using Stop Bath on Fomapan 100 or 400 speed film, but not for pinhole reasons.
-The reason is that Fomapan develops larger grain if a stop bath is used, or that is my perception.
+The reason is that Fomapan develops larger grain if a stop bath is used, or that could just be my perception.

 When it comes to darkroom printing, I use a stop bath for 30 seconds and drain for a good 15 seconds.
 I never experienced any problems with blistering, but then again I have not tried toning any prints, so I may be simply unaware of any issues in using Stop Bath.
 (Am I going to talk about Alkaline Fixers as a way to avoid the blistering issues in this article?
 No, that is a subject for another day.)

-Quick Pre-Stop Bath Technique
+Stop Bath Technique

 I will leave you with the following approach.
-When I do my film development, I will do the development stage to the recipe.
+When I do my film development, I will do the development stage of the recipe.
 Then I empty the developer and then 5 to 10 seconds in water with constant agitation at the same temperature as the developer.
-Then one minute stop bath and standard fixer stage.
+Then a one minute stop bath and standard fixer stage.
 Again, the above mentioned films are the exception, and I keep with my water stage.

 So why do a quick water wash?
 When I was discussing the Stop Bath question with a friend who worked in the industry for years, he told me that they used to do the quick wash technique for a fine art photographer who would give very clear instructions on how each roll of film was to be developed.
 I have been using for about two years with problems of course grain being greatly reduced.